-Registrar locking, also known as domain locking, is a security feature that prevents unauthorized domain transfers.
+Registrar locking, also known as domain locking, is a security feature that prevents unauthorised domain transfers.
 When a domain is locked, it cannot be transferred to another registrar without first unlocking it.
 While many top-level domains (TLDs) support registrar locking, some TLDs do not.
 In this article, we will provide a list of TLDs that do not support registrar locking.

 List of TLDs without Registrar Locking Support: